Wish Stream

 Wish Stream is a small, steep English river, which is a tributary of the River Blackwater.
-Mostly it demarcates Berkshire and Surrey.
-It rises on heath land to the north of Camberley, and descends in a south-westerly direction, passing through the grounds of the Royal Military Academy Sandhurst.
+The border between the counties of Berkshire and Surrey follows the course in the Camberley area.
+The stream rises on heath land to the north of Camberley and descends in a south-westerly direction, passing through the grounds of the Royal Military Academy Sandhurst.
 Two large lakes have been made before it leaves the grounds, to pass through a culvert under a retail park and bridges under major roads to discharge into the Blackwater.

 Route

 The Wish Stream runs through an area where the geology consists of a layer of London Clay, on top of which is a layer of Bagshot sand, often covered by gravel.
 In places, the underlying clay is quite close to the surface, resulting in rainfall running over the surface, as it is unable to drain away.
 Although the theory that Wishmoor Cross, where the stream rises, was once a wishing well, and that this was the derivation of the name, it is much more likely that it derives from the Celtic word for "water".
 The stream formed the boundary between Berkshire to the north-west and Surrey to the south-east for the whole of its length until the 1960s.

 The Wish Stream rises from a spring on heath land to the north of Camberley, at Wishmoor Cross, a little above the 330 ft contour.
 The surrounding land is used for military training, and access is strictly controlled.
 As it flows to the south west, it is crossed by a track, and has already dropped down to 322 ft.
 It enters a valley called Wishmoor Bottom, and is crossed by another track, after which it is flanked by another channel on either side.
 The three parallel channels pass under King's Ride and another track, before they skirt round the back edge of military housing that forms part of the Royal Military Academy Sandhurst estate.
 Here the three channels are inter-connected with sluices, and one of them enters a large tank, in an area which is described as a "water catchment area".
 The stream was important for the Academy, as it provided sufficient water to supply all of their needs, even in the summer months.
 The water is surface drainage from the surrounding moorlands, and tanks in the bed of the river collected the water, which was pumped to reservoirs by a steam engine.
 The Wish Stream remained the sole source of water for the Academy until the 1960s.
 Early maps showed a waterworks just to the north of the Bathing Pool, and a covered reservoir to the north-west of that, but by 1911 and on subsequent maps, the waterworks had become a pumping station.